mengine23/nagios-jenkins-plugin/README.md

 * jobname: The name of the jenkins job you'd like to check

-* concurrentFailsThreshold: The number of concurrent failing builds it should CRIT alert on
+* failureThreshold: The number of concurrent failing builds it should CRIT alert on

-* buildDurationThresholdMilliseconds: It will alert if the last build took longer than this number of milliseconds to complete
+* buildDurThreshold: It will alert if the last build took longer than this number of milliseconds to complete

-* lastStableBuildThresholdInMinutesWarn: WARN if it's been this number of minutes since the last stable build
+* lsbThresholdWarn: WARN if it's been this number of minutes since the last stable build

-* lastStableBuildThresholdInMinutesCrit: CRIT if it's been this number of minutes since the last stable build
+* lsbThresholdCrit: CRIT if it's been this number of minutes since the last stable build

 ## Example